Management Central Forensic Laboratory of the Police

 * * *

-Adam Frankowski, born in 1966, is a graduate of Chemistry Department of the Warsaw University (Bialystok branch) and postgraduate of Forensic Experts Studies for Officers at the Police Academy in Szczytno.
-In 2010 Frankowski completed Postgraduate Studies in Bialystok School of Public Administration Faculty of Organization and Management.
-In period 1990 – 1994 – a scientist at Mathematics and Natural Sciences Faculty of the Warsaw University (Chemistry Department).
-Between 1994–1998 – an expert in the area of chemistry in the Police Voivodeship Forensic Laboratory in Bialystok.
-In 1999 Frankowski was appointed acting Head of Customs Laboratory in Bialystok and was responsible, among others, for structure development, setting the scope of examinations and supervision of laboratory equipment.
-After resuming work in the Police Laboratory in Bialystok as forensic chemist, in 2004 he was appointed Deputy Head of that laboratory.
-Frankowski helped in establishing five new forensic units: polygraph examination, audiovisual technique, IT equipment and digital technology, reconstruction of appearance of persons and items, determination of alcohol in body fluids.
-He also implemented a new financial management system in that Laboratory to enable planning laboratory budget and to introduce such instruments as leasing.
-On 26 April 2013 Frankowski was appointed the Deputy Director of the Central Forensic Laboratory of the Police.
-Additionally, since 2007 Frankowski has been lecturing in forensic science at the University of Bialystok Faculty of Law.
-He is also the author of a numerous publications in the area of chemistry and forensic science in national and international journals.
+Adam Frankowski is a graduate of Chemistry Department of the Bialystok Branch of the Warsaw University and Postgraduate Forensic Experts Studies for Officers at the Police Academy in Szczytno.
+In 2010 Frankowski completed Postgraduate Studies in Stanislaw Staszic College of Public Administration in Bialystok, Faculty of Organization and Management.
+In period 1990-1994 – a scientist at Mathematics and Natural Sciences Faculty of the Chemistry Institute of Bialystok Branch of the Warsaw University.
+Between 1994 and 1998 – a forensic expert in chemical research in the Police Voivodeship Forensic Laboratory in Bialystok.
+In January 1999 he was appointed as acting Head of Customs Laboratory in Bialystok and was responsible, among others, for structure development, setting the scope of examinations and supervision of laboratory equipment.
+After resuming work as a forensic expert on chemical research in the Police Voivodeship Forensic Laboratory in Bialystok in 1999, in 2004 Frankowski was appointed Deputy Head of this laboratory.
+In Bialystok laboratory he co-established five new forensic laboratories: polygraph examination, audiovisual technique, IT equipment and digital technology, reconstruction of appearance of persons and items, determination of alcohol content in body fluids.
+In this laboratory Frankowski also implemented new financial management system, which enabled planning laboratory budget and introducing new financial instruments, such as rent and leasing.
+In 2013 he was appointed Deputy Director of Central Forensic Laboratory of the Police.
+Frankowski is the author of numerous articles on chemistry, forensic science and disaster victim identification (DVI) published in scientific and specialist magazines.
+He also lectures at the University of Warsaw, University of Bialystok and Nicolaus Copernicus University in Toruń.
+On May 5, 2016 Frankowski was appointed the Head of Central Forensic Laboratory of the Police, Research Institute, and performed the duties of the CFLP Director.
+On May 23, 2017 he was reappointed the Deputy Director of Central Forensic Laboratory of the Police.
+On May 21, 2019, by decision of the Chief Police Commander, he was appointed as the head of Disaster Victim Identification (DVI) Team formed on the basis of Decision No. 166 of the Chief Commander of the Police regarding the appointment of Disaster Victim Identification Team to carry out targeted duty activities to identify the disasters victims’ bodies.
+On December 17, 2019, the Scientific Council of medical science branch at the Pomeranian Medical University in Szczecin adopted a resolution on granting Colonel Adam Frankowski a PhD degree in medical and health sciences.

 * * *